Machine Xchange Coin (MXC) Price Up 67.9% Over Last 7 Days

 According to CryptoCompare, “MXC is building a global data network that allows the devices of tomorrow to connect, commit and communicate more efficiently.
 Cities, companies, and individuals benefit by building the network or using it to transmit and manage their data.
 MXProtocol will be the standard used for machine to machine (M2M) communication between LPWAN devices.
 Using MXProtocol will solve the problem of data collision on LPWAN networks and create the platform for smart bidding, and data trade between permissionless blockchains. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Machine Xchange Coin directly using US dollars.
-Investors seeking to acquire Machine Xchange Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Machine Xchange Coin using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Machine Xchange Coin directly using US dollars.
+Investors seeking to trade Machine Xchange Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Machine Xchange Coin using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “MXCUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );